iem-projects/pd-acre/ds/readme.rst

 -------

-For datastorage, send/receive names are used as `variables` names within Pd. the data of `variables` are messages.
+For datastorage, send/receive names are used as `variables` names within Pd.
+The data of these `variables` are messages.
 Variables are used to store *parameter* or *settings*.
-Parameter data are stored in indexed sets of messages in Pd memory and can be saved in and loaded from text files.
+Parameter data are stored in indexed sets of messages in Pd memory and can be saved and loaded as text files.
 An *index number* is used to switch between different sets of messages, also known as *scenes* and separated in the text file with ``#scene <nr>`` (see the listobject object of zexy for more information).

-Datastorage is similar to the storage functionality in hardware devices like synthesizers, mixing consoles, etc including the concept of edit buffer, program numbers and storage in files.
+Datastorage is intended to behave similar to the storage functionality in hardware devices like synthesizers, mixing consoles, etc. including the concept of edit buffer, program numbers and storage in files.

-Each storage is associated with an *domain-name*, to operate parallel data storages within a Pd applications.
+Each storage is associated with an *domain-name*, to operate parallel data storages within one or more Pd applications.
-With the concept of domains and domain-names different indexed parameter name-spaces can be handled in memory and within separate files.
+With the concept of domains and domain-names different indexed parameter name-spaces can be handled in memory and organized in separate files.

-As a naming convention, the address naming used in Open Sound Control (OSC) or in unix file systems, is associated and also used all over the ACRE libraries:
+For the name spaces, the address naming convention also used in Open Sound Control (OSC) or in unix file systems was targeted and will be used all over the ACRE libraries:
 The domain-name should be used as prefix for variable names in storage and files, (see also register-functions).

 For each domain a ``[ds/storage_logic]`` object is needed.